 - Nervousness and drenching sweat

 Helping clients manage the effects of withdrawal is a central focus of treatment at AFR.
 Patients who are addicted to heroin or cocaine, marijuana, alcohol, prescription drugs or illegal substances start treatment with detoxification.
 The availability of medical supervision during the critical stages of withdrawal is essential at all times.
-It is especially important when the possibility of seizures, convulsions, hallucinations or other complications exist.
+It is of particular importance when the possibility of seizures, convulsions, hallucinations or other complications exist.

 Choosing the Right Treatment Center

 While addiction to drugs is a treatable disease, escaping the grip of addictive substances is not a simple matter.
 The body gets used to having drugs every day.
 Changing the pattern of regular use produces negative reactions that occur in withdrawal.
 Our team understands the psychological, social and physical dependencies that drug users experience.

 Patients who choose inpatient detoxification at a reputable facility receive a careful evaluation of specific needs.
 Professional caregivers and physicians prepare a suitable treatment program that includes group or individual therapy sessions to help addicts stop using drugs and achieve sobriety.
 With effective case management, professionals at A Forever Recovery guide each patient through proven methods that dispell the drug detox myths and lead to lasting recovery.